{{ result.summaryTitle }}

 PresetModeled bytesByte stackPlanning note

-Plain Ethernet / no tunnel0 BNo overhead rowsEffective MTU equals the path MTU unless a safety reserve is added.
+Plain Ethernet / no tunnel0 BNo overhead rowsEffective MTU equals path MTU unless a safety reserve is added.

 GRE over IPv424 BOuter IPv4 20 B plus basic GRE 4 BDoes not include optional GRE key, checksum, or sequence fields.